 Customer deposits include Fixed Term Cash ISA, term, notice and sight deposits, an Access Account and the OneBill product.
 Customer deposits reduced by 1.4% during the year and closed at £1,992.5 million (2019: £2,020.3 million).
 This, combined with the reduction in lending balances caused the total funding ratio to increase to 109.7% (2019: 107.5%), in part to fund expected Commercial Finance drawdowns in the first quarter of 2021.
-As set out on page 37, the mix of the deposit book has changed, with a shift from long-term fixed rate bonds into ISAs and sight/access accounts.
-This has brought about the improvement in cost of funds referred to on page 31.
+As set out on page 37 of the Annual Report and Accounts, the mix of the deposit book has changed, with a shift from long-term fixed rate bonds into ISAs and sight/access accounts.
+This has brought about the improvement in cost of funds referred to on page 31 of the Annual Report and Accounts.